Turbulence modeling over riblets via domain transformation: Introduction

 \section{Introduction}

-Skin friction accounts for approximately 45\% of the total drag in aircraft transportation systems~\citep{cou92}.
-Additionally, surface roughness due to fouling increases total resistance by 23\% for frigate-type hulls and 34\% for very large crude carriers~\citep{mondoghanscaganhut16}.
-Addressing skin-friction drag offers a substantial opportunity to reduce energy consumption and costs across the energy and transportation sectors.
+Skin friction accounts for approximately 45\% of the total drag in aircraft transportation systems~\citep{cou92}. {Consequently, reducing skin-friction drag presents a significant opportunity to lower energy consumption and operational costs in both} the energy and transportation sectors.
 To harness this potential, numerous experimental~\citetext{\citealp{wal82,wallin84,becbruhaghoehop97}; \citealp*{becbruhag00}} and numerical~\citep*{chomoikim93,golhansir95,garjim11a} studies have demonstrated the drag-reducing advantages of streamwise-aligned, spanwise-periodic surface corrugations, commonly known as riblets.
 These investigations have identified a broad spectrum of drag reduction trends associated with the size and shape of riblets, paving the way for further optimization.
 Drag reduction achieved through riblets is attributed to their ability to regulate the spanwise movement of streamwise vortices in the near-wall region and to impede the downward transfer of momentum toward the wall by elevating vortices away from it~\citep{chomoikim93,suzkas94,golhansir95}.
 This mechanism aligns with observations that riblets with spacing smaller than the diameter of near-wall streamwise vortices can prevent these vortices from settling into the riblet grooves~\citep{leelee01}.
-Building on this understanding, earlier studies parameterize the drag-reducing behavior of riblets using metrics such as streamwise and spanwise protrusion heights~\citetext{\citealp{becbar89}; \citealp*{lucmanpoz91}; \citealp{ibrgomchugar21}} and the roughness function~\citep{orlleo06,spamcl11} in a linear viscous regime defined for small riblets.
-The decline in riblets' drag-reducing performance has been linked to the breakdown of this viscous regime~\citep{garjim11b}, with numerous studies aiming to uncover geometric features of the surface that can describe the performance of riblets across both drag-reducing and drag-increasing regimes (e.g.,~\cite*{deygatfro22}).
+Building on this understanding, earlier studies parameterize the drag-reducing behavior of riblets using metrics such as streamwise and spanwise protrusion heights~\citetext{\citealp{becbar89}; \citealp*{lucmanpoz91}; \citealp{ibrgomchugar21}} and {the roughness function~\citep{orlleo06,spamcl11}.
+Furthermore, \cite{garjim11b} showed that expressing riblet size in terms of the square root of the groove cross-sectional area, $l_g^+ = \sqrt{A_g^+}$, provides a universal drag-reduction curve for riblets of various sizes and shapes, with the optimal size occurring at $l_g^+ \approx 11$ beyond which the drag-reducing performance of riblets would decline.
+This decline is linked to the breakdown of the viscous regime~\citep{garjim11b},} with numerous studies aiming to uncover geometric features of the surface that can describe the performance of riblets across both drag-reducing and drag-increasing regimes (e.g.,~\cite*{deygatfro22}).